-Ascend Policy on Complaints
+Ascend Education Center Policy on Complaints

-Ascend has a clear complaint process for students to follow if they become dissatisfied with a school procedure, the performance of a school employee, or if the student has a grade complaint.
+Ascend Education Center has a clear complaint process for students to follow if they become dissatisfied with a school procedure, the performance of a school employee, or if the student has a grade complaint.
 We regard complaints as an effective improvement mechanism as they provide us with direct feedback on our areas of deficiency.
-Ascend has a comprehensive system of managing customer complaints.
+Ascend Education Center has a comprehensive system of managing customer complaints.
 There are three stages in addressing student complaints.
 The first two steps are internal to the school and the final step involves bringing the issue to the attention of an external third party as stipulated in your PEI-Student Contract.

 Student Complaint Procedure

 The flow chart describes and illustrates the sequence of the complaint process which has 3 clear stages.
 Each stage must be recorded on the feedback log; deadlines adhered to and advice given about the next stage.